 Joining the dots: the HIV care continuum

-The HIV world often talks about a ‘continuum of care’ – ensuring that people at risk of HIV get tested; those who are tested receive antiretroviral treatment (ART); and those on ART achieve and maintain viral suppression.
-This is simpler described than done given the prevailing attitudes towards HIV and particularly the stigma and discrimination that exists.
+The HIV world often talks about a ‘continuum of care’ – ensuring that people at risk of HIV get tested; that those who are tested receive antiretroviral treatment (ART); and those on ART achieve and maintain viral suppression.
+This is easier said than done given the prevailing attitudes towards HIV and particularly the stigma and discrimination that exists.

-In many of these countries where the prevalence of HIV is highest, this continuum is disjointed; with one end not speaking to the other.
-For example, in some areas where testing is taking place and making in-roads, very few of those testing positive for HIV are being referred to their local clinic to receive treatment.
+In many resource-limited countries where the prevalence of HIV is high, this continuum is sometimes disjointed; with one end not speaking to the other.
+For example, in some areas where testing is taking place and making in-roads, very few of those testing positive for HIV are being referred to their local clinic to receive treatment.3

-Without a bold and empowered community response, the health system, operating in isolation, will not succeed in breaking down many of the barriers preventing access and retention in programmes – such as HIV stigma and socio-cultural barriers.
+Without a bold and empowered community response, the health system, operating in isolation, will not succeed in breaking down many of the barriers preventing access and retention in HIV care programmes – such as HIV stigma.

 That’s where the Clinic-Community-Collaboration (C3) programme comes in…

-C3, born out of a partnership between our Positive Action for Children’s Fund (PACF) and action network Paediatric & Adolescent Treatment Africa (PATA), the programme aims to foster partnerships between health facilities and communities, enabling them to deliver improved PMTCT and paediatric HIV services together.
+Through work with the action network, Paediatric & Adolescent Treatment Africa (PATA), partnerships have been fostered between health facilities and communities, enabling them to deliver improved prevention of mother-to-child transmission (PMTCT) and paediatric HIV services together.

-Our key results showed important improvements in clinic-community partnership indicators and an increase in women enrolled in PMTCT services with fewer PLHIV lost to follow-up.
+Results from the programme showed important improvements in clinic-community partnership indicators and an increase in women enrolled in PMTCT services with fewer people living with HIV lost to follow-up.

-In addition, C3 showed improved relationships between partners and improved perception of each other’s contribution to PMTCT/ paediatric HIV care services according to data from all 36 partnerships)
+In addition, according to data from all 36 partnerships, C3 showed improved relationships between clinics and community-based organisations (CBOs) and an improved perception of each other’s contribution to PMTCT/ paediatric HIV care services,

-We’re proud to say that C3 has played a significant role in creating a growing community of practice centred around clinic-community collaboration and generated rich and diverse insights and learnings that will directly contribute to achieving improved community engagement; but there’s more to do.
+We’re proud to say that C3 has played a significant role in creating a growing community of practice centred around clinic-community collaboration and generated rich and diverse insights and learnings that will directly contribute to achieving improved community engagement.